Fireangel

 Fireangel is the sixth studio album by German power metal band Mystic Prophecy.
-It is the first album to feature new guitarist Constantine, new bassist Connie Andreszka and new drummer Stefan Dittrich who all joined the band in 2008.
+It is the first album to feature new guitarist Constantine, new bassist Connie Andreszka, and new drummer Stefan Dittrich who all joined the band in 2008.
 It was released by Massacre Records on May 22.
-The Album entered the German album charts at #77.
-It is the first Mystic Prophecy album to enter the charts.
+It is the first Mystic Prophecy album to chart, reaching No. 77 on the German albums chart.